SIBarcodeNetwork/ReadtheDocsMaster/Docs/extraction_plates.rst

 * Finally you want to import the Extraction Barcode's for each DNA extract.
 This can be done in two different ways:

 * *Option 1:* This is our preferred method.
 Select "Import Extraction Barcodes from FIMS" from the "Tools" dropdown menu.
-A new window will appear, and select the FIMS column that contains the extraction barcodes from the dropdown menu - in our case it is "extractionBarcode".
+A new window will appear, and select the FIMS column that contains the extraction barcodes from the dropdown menu - in our case it is "tissueOtherCatalogNumbers".
 For this to work, you must ensure that your FIMS spreadsheet contains the unique extraction barcodes.

 .. figure:: /images/import_extraction_barcode_FIMS.png
   :align: center
+  :scale: 70 %

 * *Option 2:* Select "Import Extraction Barcodes from File" from the "Tools" dropdown menu.
 Select the file generated from the plate scanner.
 Ensure that the well order of the plate scan matches the well order displayed in the Edit Plate window.